 - Encourage and support the personal development of each individual and the development of teams

-- Persuade rather than use authority
+- Coach people with powerful questions rather than use authority

-- Think beyond day-to-day activities; Apply systems thinking
+- Think beyond day-to-day activities; apply systems thinking

 - Support the teams’ commitments